After having discussed the importance of the 7 deadly sins in SEO and how to do a good link building we will be able to discuss the CTA.

 Don’t give up

 Despite having identified your sales stage in the funnel and the corresponding CTA, you are afraid of doing what everyone else is doing and you are right.
 There are three little-used tools that can help you.
 The combination of copywriting and personalisation will make your article and user experience much more impactful, because there is nothing worse than “click here” as a CTA when the article looks great.
 Finally, there’s the practical side of things with A/B testing.
 It may be that the call-to-action is good, but the wording leaves something to be desired, and this is where A/B testing comes into its own.
-You will see the behaviour of your audience change in a positive or negative way… and all you have to do is adopt the one that is closest to the desired effect.
+You will see the behaviour of your audience change in a positive or negative way… and all you have to do is pick the one that is closest to the desired effect.

 The different types of call to action